 \subsection{SOTI on 1D projected branes}

 To construct the Hamiltonian associated with the square lattice-based SOTI on one-dimensional PTBs, we follow the same procedure discussed so far, employed in all the previous cases.
-The outcomes on Fibonacci quasi-crystals are shown in Figs.~\ref{fig:HOTI-PTB}(a)-\ref{fig:HOTI-PTB}(d) and on its rational approximant are displayed in Figs.~\ref{fig:HOTI-PTB}(e)-\ref{fig:HOTI-PTB}(h).
+The outcomes on Fibonacci quasicrystals are shown in Figs.~\ref{fig:HOTI-PTB}(a)--\ref{fig:HOTI-PTB}(d) and those on its rational approximant are displayed in Figs.~\ref{fig:HOTI-PTB}(e)--\ref{fig:HOTI-PTB}(h).
 We note that when one of the end points of the PTBs passes through one of the corners of the parent square lattice we find near zero-energy modes at energies $10^{-8} \; t$ (roughly) that are highly localized at that particular endpoint, see Figs.~\ref{fig:HOTI-PTB}(a) and~\ref{fig:HOTI-PTB}(e).
 Associated with such endpoint mode, the localizer index assumes quantized values of $\pm 1$ on a finite fraction of sites of the PTBs, as shown in Figs.~\ref{fig:HOTI-PTB}(b) and~\ref{fig:HOTI-PTB}(f).
 The same conclusion holds on the PTBs for the entire parameter regime for the SOTI phase on the square lattice, see Figs.~\ref{fig:HOTI-PTB}(c) and~\ref{fig:HOTI-PTB}(g).